 (7) Where a protection device is a high rupturing capacity fuse 3 spare serviceable cartridges for each rating and for each type of fuse shall be kept at or adjacent to the switchboard in special clips or racks for ready identification and use.

 Part 7 — Maintenance

-61. Testing and maintenance
+61. Electrical devices, testing and maintenance of

 (1) All electrical installations shall be inspected and tested in conformity with Australian Standard 3760.

 (2) All residual current devices shall be tested in conformity with Australian Standard 3760.